Virtana/ESP32CameraIntegration/AprilTagBadgeReader/README.md

 E (373) gpio: gpio_isr_handler_remove(396): GPIO isr service is not installed, call gpio_install_isr_service() first\
 E (383) camera: Camera init failed with error 0x101

+If 'WiFi IRAM Speed Optimization' is enabled, the linker reports that the program will not fit.